grafeas/kritis/install.md

 kubectl create secret generic gac-ca-admin --from-file=gac.json
 ```

-## Step #7: Install and Configure Helm
+## Step #6: Install and Configure Helm

-kritis requires [helm](https://docs.helm.sh/using_helm/) to be installed.

-Once installed, execute the following to create an account for helm in your cluster:
+Install [helm](https://docs.helm.sh/using_helm/), and execute the following to create an account for helm in your cluster:

 ```
 kubectl create serviceaccount --namespace kube-system tiller